 - Show First, Tell Second:

 SST’s technology had several visual elements that we knew would be attractive to broadcast media and other national outlets to both add spice to the story and enable it to be better understood.
-Our team reshaped the cadence in which SST conducted media briefings so that the technology would first be seen and then the company representative would be heard.
+Our team worked behind the scenes on pitch development and trends research, to reshape the cadence in which SST conducted media briefings so that the technology would first be seen and then the company representative would be heard.
 This allowed the media to be brought into the story and gain a deeper understanding of how the outcomes aspect of it was accomplished.

 - Prove the Proof: